 Dotted throughout the landscape, these quaint, rustic and often iconic mountain huts are part of our region's rich heritage.

-Drop into the Mansfield Visitor Information Centre, or call 1800 039 049 for information about local High Country Huts.
+Drop into the Mansfield Visitor Information Centre for further information about local High Country Huts.

 Relics of the Past

-Some huts were destroyed in the 2006/07 bush fires, however, most of the remaining huts are accessible to bushwalkers and four wheel drivers while some are stopping points on saddleback tours.
+Some huts were destroyed in the 2006-07 bush fires, however, most of the remaining huts are accessible to bushwalkers and four wheel drivers while some are stopping points on horse riding trail rides.

-Make sure you take the time to visit one of the High Country Huts and experience an intrinsic part of our regions rich heritage.
+Make sure you take the time to visit one of the High Country Huts and experience an intrinsic part of High Country heritage.